sizzzy/Silk-Corp-Guide/README.md

    13. When doing commits, syncing should only take 5 seconds, so check your browser and authorize it.

    For more information, use this <a href="https://github.com/firstcontributions/first-contributions" target="_blank"> link </a> as a reference.

-> __Note__ Good First Issue
->
-The good first issue label is good for newcomers.
-Issues with this label should be the easiest to work on.